xleepy/tg-channel-reporter/README.md

 API_HASH= -- your hash --

+Script will ask phone number, code and additionally password if you haven't got password just enter empty string All password and user data stored only locally on in folder in `db` folder.

 ### To run from folder:
+- npm install
 - npm run start
 - follow cli
+- additionally you can provide path to file by running command `npm run start /path/to/file`
 ### To run this from everywhere run:
+- npm install
 - npm run build
 - npm install -g